Noovolari/leapp/README.md

 ![logo](.github/images/README-1.png)

-## Introduction

-Read about what is Leapp to better understand how the idea born and what can you use it for.

 ### What is Leapp?

-Leapp is a tool designed to generate and store credentials used to access a Multi-Cloud environment.
+Leapp is your everyday companion to access your cloud; designed to work with multiple Identity Providers and Cloud Providers APIs, CLIs, and SDKs.
+It's a software that securely stores your access information and generates temporary credential sets to access your cloud ecosystem from your local machine.

 ### Why do you need to use Leapp?

 Leapp is intended to be used by Developers and DevOps that need to access an ecosystem of accounts, belonging to different Service Providers, on a daily basis.
-These account could be independent or part of an organization.
-Leapp may become your everyday companion if you're continuously struggling to generate and rotate credentials on which your specific Service Provider's CLI relies on.
+For example, while using the AWS CLI it may become annoying to switch to a different profile or use the --profile argument before issuing every command.
+Leapp lets you have a new set of credentials and give access to that account with a click.

-### What does it support now?
+### What does it support?

-Leapp currently support AWS as service provider and Google as Identity Provider.
-In the near future it will support Azure as an other Idp.
-Follow the [roadmap](https://github.com/Noovolari/leapp/projects/1).
+Cloud Providers:
+- **AWS** - :white_check_mark:
+- **AZURE** - :cyclone:
+- **GCP** - :cyclone:

+Identity Providers:
+- **G Suite** - :white_check_mark:
+- **AZURE AD** - :cyclone:
+- **AWS SSO** - :cyclone:

+Follow the [roadmap](https://github.com/Noovolari/leapp/projects/1) to stay up to date.

 ## Key features

 - **Federated Single Sign-On to your multi-cloud environment:** inside Leapp, you can configure the SAML SSO URL against which you can authenticate with your IdP-hosted identity, and retrieve the SAML assertion that allows federated access to your Service Provider.
-- **Credentials management:** Leapp lifts you up from the task of generating, rotating, and deleting credentials retrieved from the Service Provider to access your Cloud Resources.
+- **Credentials management:** Leapp relieves you from generating, rotating, and deleting credentials retrieved from the Service Provider to access your Cloud Resources.
 In case the Service Provider is AWS, credentials are generated invoking the assume-role API, that requires the SAML Assertion to be provided in the payload.
 Generated credentials will be rotated periodically.
 Once you stop the current session, credentials will be deleted for security purposes.
 In case the Service Provider is AWS, the credentials file will be deleted.
 That file will be recreated once you start a new session.
 - **Access configuration:** you can set up access to a Federated Account or to a Truster Account.
-A Federated Account is the one that contains information about the IdP, while the Truster Account is the one that you can access from the Federated Account.
+A Federated Account is one that contains information about the IdP, while the Truster Account is the one that you can access from the Federated Account.
 You can configure an Access Quick List, that allows you to generate a new set of credentials in a click.

 ## Installation

 To install the compiled version, choose the one for your **OS** and simply **double-click** on the executable.
 Get the latest release [here](https://github.com/Noovolari/leapp/releases/latest)

-## Quick start
+## Quickstart

-Leapp is a Desktop application build in [Electron](https://www.electronjs.org/) + [Angular 8](https://angular.io/) that manage and rotate your credentials while keeping them secure by encrypting all the information and removing the credential file and closing the session when the program is closed.
+Leapp is a desktop application build in [Electron](https://www.electronjs.org/) + [Angular 8](https://angular.io/) that manage and rotate your credentials while keeping them secure by encrypting all the information and removing the credential file and closing the session when the program is closed.

 ### Tutorials